mrsuperei/helixrun-check/README.md

 - Go 1.21+ (1.22 recommended)
 - `OPENAI_API_KEY` set in your environment
 - Optionally `OPENAI_BASE_URL` if using an OpenAI-compatible proxy
+- `DATABASE_URL` pointing to a PostgreSQL instance (needed for CLIProxy integration)

 ## Quick start